No one told me to get a first cervical cancer screening test at age 21

 What's Important for Me to Share

 I want to share my experience with other women, and be a source of information for young girls who are living like I did in my teens, more care-free and feeling invincible.
-I've learned that everyone is vulnerable to cancer, and all women should take their regular visits to the gynecologist seriously.
+I've learned that everyone is vulnerable to cancer, and all women should take their regular well-woman exams to the gynecologist seriously.

 I did not know that sex at an earlier age, or with multiple partners, could increase my risk for cervical cancer.
 For girls like me who may not know yet, I want to help increase awareness about how they should think about protecting their health, beginning at age 21 with a first cervical cancer screening appointment.
 Even younger than this, girls and boys can get an HPV vaccination.
 I wish someone had told me this information, when it could have made a difference, before cancer developed.